-OIA Response: Rule 17 allows the parties to jointly select any neutral arbitrator as long as that arbitrator agrees to follow the Rules.
-The parties have 20 days to either jointly select a neutral arbitrator or to return the List of Possible Arbitrators (LPA) provided by the OIA.
+OIA Response: Rule 17 allows the parties to jointly select any neutral arbitrator if that arbitrator agrees to follow the Rules.
+The parties have 20 days to select a neutral arbitrator jointly or return the List of Possible Arbitrators (LPA) provided by the OIA.